 The code isn't much longer than the pseudo code, but I'd like you all to figure it out on your own.
 Now, when you run the server, you should be able to telnet into that server.
 If more than one person telnets into that server, then everything one person types will be seen by everyone else.
 You can test it by running multiple Telnet instances (in different terminals), and seeing whether everything you type in one window appears in the other window. (you can google on how to install telnet client for your operating system).

 If you're feeling creative, think of how you'd handle user names and nicknames in such a system.
 How would one person find out who is connected?
 How would they find out information about other users?

 Submit just the source code via email.

-HW# 9: In many situations, you need to transmit a sequence of packets across the network.
+HW# 7: Part1: This is half a page (few paragraphs) thinking-and-writing part.
+In many situations, you need to transmit a sequence of packets across the network.
 You generally cannot do much about big connection problems (lots of packets getting lost).
-But for situations when only a few (perhaps 1) packets are lost, perhaps there's a way to use error correction codes to `correct' the lost packet.
-Use the Hamming(7,4) code to implement such a scheme...
-In any language, write 2 programs, "sender" and "reciever".
-The sender will get a block of data (input file), cut it into `packets' (smaller files).
-The reciever program will take those smaller files and reconstruct the original block of data (even when 1 packet is missing).
+But for situations when only a few packets are lost, perhaps there's a way to use error correction codes to `correct' the lost packet (without retransmission).
+Design a system and write up this design in a few paragraphs.
+You need to explain what correction scheme you will use, what will the sender be responsible for, how will the client know that packet is missing, and exactly how it will reconstruct the missing packet.